leungwensen/zfinder/readme.markdown

-# ZFinder
+# zfinder

-[ZFinder](https://github.com/leungwensen/zfinder) is designed to replace the finder.app in Mac (or file explorer in Windows). with the magic of modern Browsers, we can do a lot more.
+[Zfinder](https://github.com/leungwensen/zfinder) is designed to replace the finder.app in Mac (or file explorer in Windows).
+With the magic of modern Browsers, we can do a lot more.

 ## usage